-When creating your CV it is important to remember what you actually need it for.
+When creating your CV, it is important to remember what you actually need it for.
 Whilst it won’t get you the job of your dreams, it will hopefully get you an interview with a company you want to work for.
-Research shows that the average recruiter only spends 20 to 30 seconds glancing at a CV so it is essential that yours has the capacity to grab the recruiter’s attention very quickly, making him or her really want to meet you.
+Research shows that the average recruiter only spends 20 to 30 seconds glancing at a CV, so it is essential that yours has the capacity to grab the recruiter’s attention very quickly, making him or her really want to meet you.

 The perfect CV for a job in property, in 10 steps:

 1. Keep it brief